littlstar/littlstar.github.io/content-guide.md

 #### Categories

 Adding your video or photo to one or more categories helps to better organize your video and allows us to present it to other Littlstar users that have indicated their interest in these categories.
 Each category is available from the left-hand side menu of our web interface and in our [Android](https://play.google.com/store/apps/details?id=com.littlstar.android) or [iOS](https://itunes.apple.com/app/id964433932) mobile apps.
-They can also be independently requested and consumed through our RESTful [API](http://developer.littlstar.com/docs).
+They can also be independently requested and consumed through our RESTful [API](http://developer.littlstar.com/docs/#categories).

+#### Hashtags

+Hashtags offer more fine-grained and dynamic control over the organization of your video or photo on the Littlstar platform.
+They create a community driven discovery engine that grows more and more powerful as content continues to be added and updated.
+To "[#hashtag](https://en.wikipedia.org/wiki/Hashtag)" your video or photo, simply include as many as you'd like in its description.
+Our system will handle creating the links to connect all hashtags across the platform.
+Each hashtag entered into your photo or video description will link to a page where all other videos and photos that share that hashtag are displayed.
+You can enter hashtags when you first create your photo or video and also when editing it.

 #### Visibility

 If for whatever reason you are not ready for your content to be publicly consumed, you can mark it as hidden.
 This will prevent your video or photo from being visible to any other user and removes it from search results.
-They will only be visible to you when you are logged in.
+They will only be visible to you when you are [logged in](https://littlstar.com/login).
 We are in the process of improving this functionality to provide more fine-grained control over when and where your content can be viewed.

 #### Downloads

 An uploaded video can be marked as "Downloadable."
-When you check "Enable Downloads" a button will be displayed below the video when it is viewed on Littlstar, and an additional version will be included in [API](http://developer.littlstar.com/docs) responses.
+When you check "Enable Downloads" a button will be displayed below the video when it is viewed on Littlstar, and an additional version will be included in [API](http://developer.littlstar.com/docs/#videos) responses.
 These high quality VR optimized versions of your video are intended for local/offline viewing in a VR headset like the [Oculus Rift](https://www.oculus.com/) or [GearVR](http://www.samsung.com/global/microsite/gearvr/index.html).

 The following sections will further explain what specifically happens to your videos and photos once they've been successfully uploaded and how they are displayed across different devices.